rubycocos/csvreader/README.md

 ## What's News?

+**v1.1.3**: Added built-in support for french single and double quotes / guillemets (`‹› «»`) to default parser ("The Right Way").
+Now you can use both, that is, single (`‹...›'` or `›...‹'`) or double (`«...»` or `»...«`).
+Note: A quote only "kicks-in" if it's the first (non-whitespace) character of the value (otherwise it's just a "vanilla" literal character).

 **v1.1.2**: Added built-in support for single quotes (`'`) to default parser ("The Right Way").
 Now you can use both, that is, single (`'...'`) or double quotes (`"..."`) like in ruby (or javascript or html or ...) :-).
+Note: A quote only "kicks-in" if it's the first (non-whitespace) character of the value (otherwise it's just a "vanilla" literal character) e.g. `48°51'24"N` needs no quote :-).
+With the "strict" parser you will get a firework of "stray" quote errors / exceptions.

 **v1.1.1**: Added built-in support for (optional) alternative comments (`%`) - used by